masumsoft/express-cassandra/README.md

 });
 ```

 Note that all query clauses must be Cassandra compliant.
 You cannot, for example, use $in operator for a key which is not part of the primary key.
 Querying in Cassandra is very basic but could be confusing at first.
-Take a look at this <a href="http://mechanics.flite.com/blog/2013/11/05/breaking-down-the-cql-where-clause/" target="_blank">post</a> and, obvsiouly, at the <a href="https://docs.datastax.com/en/cql/3.3/cql/cql_using/useQueryDataTOC.html" target="_blank">cql query documentation</a>
+Take a look at this [post](http://mechanics.flite.com/blog/2013/11/05/breaking-down-the-cql-where-clause/) and, obvsiouly, at the [cql query documentation](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useQueryDataTOC.html)

 ## Save / Update / Delete